Uqido/spec-secret-references/README.md

 *NOT OK*:
 ```
-In order to access this service, you should login with the user 'test-user', you can find the password at https://vault.bitwarden.com/#/vault?organizationId=...
+In order to access this service, you should login with the user 'test-user'
+you can find the password at https://vault.bitwarden.com/#/vault?organizationId=...
 ```

 When a secret is part of a machine-readable file—such as a .env file, a Docker Compose file, etc.—the file **should** not contain the secret URL directly, unless it is explicitly legit to do so.
 Instead, a versioned copy of the file **should** be created with a recognizable postfix.
-The local file should be added to .gitignore and **will** contain the local, unsecured secret values:
+The local file **shall** be added to .gitignore and **will** contain the local, unsecured secret values:

 *OK*:
 ```